HL7/fhir-medication-rems-ig/input/pagecontent/index.md

 The goal of this guide is to establish information exchange conventions that support...
 - notifying providers and patients of REMS requirements early in the ordering process
 - satisfying REMS information needs using data from the patient's electronic record where possible--minimizing manual data entry
-- capturing information about a specific patient's participation in a REMS program--including identifiers or other information assigned by the REMS Administrator--in the provider system
+- capturing information about a specific patient's participation in a REMS program--including identifiers or other information assigned by the REMS Administrator--in the Provider System
 - reducing prescription fulfillment delays by completing up-front REMS steps before the order is sent to the pharmacy and including relevant REMS information in the prescription
 - enabling those involved in fulfilling the prescription to learn of their responsibilities and the status of other REMS requirements.